phwecker/2019-azure-dd-vienna-public/README.md

 - NodeJS (>= 8) installed
 - docker installed
 - Azure Storage Account - BLOB Storage provisioned
-- Azure BLOB Storage Container
+- Azure BLOB Storage Container created
-- Azure BLOB Storage Connect String
+- Azure BLOB Storage Connect Strin at hand
 - Azure Cognitive Service - Vision provisioned
-- Azure Vision Service Access Key
+- Azure Vision Service Access Key at hand

 You can also find an ARM template and Azure CLI script for creating the Storage Account and the Vision Service in your Azure subscription in the _azureResources_ ZIP file.
 It contains all you need to create the resources, ARM template, CLI and PowerShell scripts.

+Once you have all that, you need to provide the necessary values in the index.js file of the application.

 **DISCLAIMER** -- Any code provided in this example is for _illustration purposes only_ and used at your own risk.